Public Order Act 1986

-The Public Order Act 1986 (c 64) is an Act of the Parliament of the United Kingdom.
-It creates a number of public order offences.
-They replace similar common law offences and parts of the Public Order Act 1936.
-It implements recommendations of the Law Commission.
+The Public Order Act 1986 (c.
+64) is an act of the Parliament of the United Kingdom that creates a number of public order offences.
+They replace similar common law offences and parts of the Public Order Act 1936 (1 Edw.
+8 & 1 Geo.
+6. c.
+6).
+At first the law implemented the 1983 recommendations of the Law Commission; later on it was amended by the Blair government to include Parts 3 and 3A.

 Background

-Before the introduction of the Public Order Act 1986, policing public order was based on various relevant common law offences, and the Public Order Act 1936.
+Before the introduction of the act, policing public order was based on various relevant common law offences, and the Public Order Act 1936 (1 Edw.
+8 & 1 Geo.
+6. c.
+6).
 Several factors influenced the introduction of the Public Order Act 1986.
-Significant public disorder, such as the Southall riot in 1979, the Brixton riot that extended to other cities in 1981, and the national miner's strike and associated disorder between 1984 and 1985 – in particular the Battle of Orgreave in June 1984 – and the Battle of the Beanfield in June 1985.
+Significant public disorder, such as the Southall riot in 1979, the Brixton riot that extended to other cities in 1981, and the national miners' strike and associated disorder between 1984 and 1985 – in particular the Battle of Orgreave in June 1984 – and the Battle of the Beanfield in June 1985.
 Furthermore, the 1983 Law Commission report, Criminal Law: Offences Relating to Public Order recommended updating the law.

 The Law Commission stated its desire to further to extend the codification of the law in England and Wales.
 It advocated the abolition of the common law offences of affray, riot, rout, and unlawful assembly.
 It argued the changes it recommended to public order legislation made it more practical to use, and make the law more comprehensible to the courts and juries.

-The long title of the Act details the intention of the Public Order Act 1986:
+The long title of the act details the intention of the Public Order Act 1986: